-The Society was supportive of the removal of 'levels' but was aware that a vacuum has emerged in its place.
-In consultation with the art, craft and design education community and experts in assessment and progression we prepared The Framework for Progression, Planning for Learning, Assessment, Recording and Reporting as a guide for teachers working at Key Stages 1-3, and including reference to the Early Years Foundation Stage and Key Stage 4.
+In consultation with the art, craft and design education community and experts in assessment and progression we have prepared The Framework for Progression, Planning for Learning, Assessment, Recording and Reporting.
+This NSEAD guide is for teachers working at Key Stages 1-3, and including reference to the Early Years Foundation Stage and Key Stage 4.

 The programmes of study set out in the national curriculum are what should be taught by the end of each key stage.
 Schools are required to use their own approaches to formative assessment, to support pupil attainment and progression.
 NSEAD's assessment framework should be built into the school curriculum, so that schools can check what pupils have learned and whether they are on track to meet expectations at the end of the key stage.
 This will help all teachers tracking progression and with reporting to parents and care givers.